alexcnsf/MasteryCards/README.md

 ```
 If you recieve the key you inputted it is working.

-3. Upload the pdf you want to work with to the same directory as this file so it can be accessed in future steps.
+**STEP 3: Upload the pdf you want to work with to your working directory as this file so it can be accessed in future steps.**

-4. Download the Anki 2 application.
+**STEP 4: Download the Anki 2 application.**

 Go the [Anki 2 install page] (https://apps.ankiweb.net/) and press the download button.
 Follow the instructions and open the application once it is on your computer.

 ## Running it

+**STEP 1: Run the command**

-1. To start the program use the command:
+To start the program use the command:
 ```
 $ python3 MasteryCards.py
 ```